-The Best Speaker & Headset Buyer’s Guide – Winter 2021
+The Best Speaker & Headset Buyer’s Guide – Summer 2021

-For Winter 2021, our Speaker and Headset Buyer’s Guide lists our top 10 favorite audio products on the market!
-Among these are “truly wireless” earbuds for use on the go or around the house, fantastic gaming headsets at every pricepoint, and our favorite noise-canceling model headset.
+For Summer 2021, our Speaker and Headset Buyer’s Guide lists out picks for the top 10 audio products on the market, each representing a different market niche.
+Among these are “truly wireless” earbuds for working out or commuting, fantastic gaming headsets at every pricepoint, and the best noise-canceling headset.
 We also list the USB studio microphone we personally use for all our YouTube videos and video conferencing, as well as a wide range of speakers for every user.
-Seriously, we cover the whole market in just 10 products, and every single one is well under $200, because if you buy for performance rather than prestige, you can actually get a tremendous value in the audio market!
+Seriously, we cover the whole market in just 10 products, and every single one is well under $200, because if you buy for performance rather than prestige, you can actually get a tremendous value!

 By the way, we need to make something clear: in general, while a wired audio device will be superior to a wireless one at the same price, the comfort and convenience of wireless tech makes it a feature worth paying good money for, and with the massive improvements in wireless audio fidelity we’ve witnessed over the past few years, we have no hesitation recommending wireless gear to everyone!